rory-ferguson/wordpress-docker-heroku/README.md

 # Wordpress-Docker-Heroku Template

-A working and simple WordPress project template for Heroku deployment and local Docker development.
+A working, as of 23rd April 2023, and simple WordPress project template for Heroku deployment and local Docker development.

 ## Deploying to Heroku